Make your own magnifying glass

 4. Press your folds

-I did all this with the cardboard on top, so the folds went over it, to make sure the creases were in the right place.
+I did all this with the cardboard in place, so the folds went over it, to make sure the creases were right.

 5. Insert your cardboard